 - Dummy URDF links can safely be set to have 0 mass and inertia in the exported robot file.
 Zero-mass dummy links will not affect the simulation as long as they are fixed to a link with mass.
 You may also add the <link name="[link name]" physical="0"/> tag under the <klampt> element in the URDF file.

-- For trajectory optimization (including point-to-point motions via the manual posing widget in SimTest), it is important to set reasonable velocity and acceleration limits in the exported robot file.
+- For controller motion generation and trajectory optimization, it is very important to set reasonable velocity and acceleration limits in the exported robot file.

 - Editing large .rob files is easiest in a spreadsheet program.